EugenRascanu/Warplanes/README.md

  ## Bugs

- * A line in the code block did not follow consistent indenting, thus getting a SyntaxError
+ * A line in the code block did not follow consistent indenting, thus generatingg a SyntaxError

  ![SyntaxError](/images/bug.png)